NomhleMncina/PYTHON-PROGRAMMING/README.md

-These projects are my begunner project for python
+These are my beginner python projects